danielpclark/rutie/README.md

 it before generating a new instance of it.
-This object is now compatible to be returned into Ruby directly from Rust/Rutie.  _Note that this definition is merely a Rust compatible representation of the Ruby object and doesn't define any Ruby methods which can be used at all._
+This object is now compatible to be returned into Ruby directly from Rust/Rutie.  _Note that this definition is merely a Rust compatible representation of the Ruby object and doesn't define any Ruby methods which can be used from Ruby._

 ## Variadic Functions / Splat Operator